khaledh/khaledh.github.io/docs/README.md

 ---
-title: Home page
+title: Fusion OS
 ---

-## Hello World
+## Fusion OS

-This is a test.
+This is both a documentation of my journey and a tutorial for building a modern x64 operating system from scratch in Nim.